 Finding the Best Places to Retire Since 2006!

-Fort Riley (population 25,000) protected Manhattan during the 19th-century "Bloody Kansas" period and is still located south west of the city.
+Fort Riley (population 25,000) protected Manhattan during the 19th-century "Bloody Kansas" period and is still located southwest of the city.
 Many military families call Manhattan home.
+Neighborhoods west of KSU tend to be quieter than the student-dense areas around campus.

 Climate: Summer temperatures are in the 80s and 90s, and humidity is high.
 Winter temperatures are in the teens, 20s and 30s.
 On average, the area receives 30 inches of rain and 20 inches of snow per year.
 Winter skies are often overcast.